 Supervised & From My Eyes

-During summer 2012, artist Laurence Payot undertook a series of activities, which explored how people use and inhabit Preston’s Market Square and how they relate to the city’s cenotaph.
-Alongside another artwork by Jenny Steele, this research was designed to inform Preston City Council’s Preston Remembers project, which aims to renovate and remodel the cenotaph in the run up to the centenary of the First World War in 2014.
+During summer 2012, artist Laurence Payot undertook a series of activities, which explored how people use and inhabit Preston’s Flag Market Square and how they relate to the city’s cenotaph.
+Alongside another artwork by Jenny Steele, this research was designed to inform Preston City Council’s Preston Remembers project, which aimed to renovate and remodel the cenotaph in the run up to the centenary of the First World War in 2014.